willn/go_meals_scheduling/README.md

 [Structural Diagram in diagrams.net](https://app.diagrams.net/#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fwilln%2Fgo_meals_scheduling%2Fmaster%2Fdraw_io.xml)

 ## Terms:
-* assignment - a collection of meals assigned to a person as a block
+* assignment - a collection, a bundle of meals shifts of the same job type assigned to a person as a block.
+This is used by the work system to assign labor.
-  * example: head cook - 2 meals per season
+  * For example: head cook - 2 meals per season
+* instances - a term from the work system which refers to how many assignments of a job have been assigned to a worker.
 * meal - an event where someone works to cook or clean for a single date
   * example: Wednesday, July 1st, 2016 at 6:15pm
 * shift - an instance of a type of worker at a given meal
-  * this one has some ambiguous meaning, so I try not to use it
+  * This can have some ambiguous meaning, so I try to be explicit with how I use it.
-  * there were 416 shifts assigned for the summer 2017 season
+  * There were 416 shifts assigned for the summer 2017 season.
-  * example: John, assistant cook, Wednesday, July 1st, 2016 at 6:15pm
+  * For example, each meal needs at least 6 shifts of labor between cooks and cleaners.

 ## Types of meal-days and number of shifts per job:
 * weekday meals (Mondays, Tuesdays, and Wednesdays)